Discriminantly separable polynomials and quad-equations: Introduction: An overview on discriminantly separable polynomials

+However, in the degenerate cases the above mentioned correspondence between the discriminantly separable polynomials and pencils of conics is much more delicate.
+It remains valid in all cases where the polynomial $J$ has at least one simple zero (such cases are coded as $(1,1,2)$ and $(1,3)$).
+Surprisingly enough, the correspondence is broken in the other two cases, which are characterized by the fact that the polynomial $J$ has multiple zeros only, and which are coded as $(2,2)$ and $(4)$.

+The polynomials which appear in the case of tangential equation of a general pencil of conics as well as in the fundamental Kowalevski equation \ref{eq:fundKowrel} are symmetrically discriminantly separable.
+Let us remark that by a suitable M\"{o}bius transformation it can be transformed into an equivalent strongly discriminantly separable polynomial, see \cite{Drag3}.

-Referring to the second key question, about constructing other integrable dynamical systems related to discriminantly separable polynomials, we address it in the following direction: to trace a connection between the discriminantly separable polynomials of degree two in each of three variables with the discrete integrable systems on quad-graphs.
-See \cite {ABS1} and \cite {ABS2} for more detail about the quad-graphs; some basic notions from there are collected in Section \ref{sec:ABS}.
-For each discriminantly separable polynomial we construct explicit discrete integrable system in Section \ref{sec:ABS}.
-Thus, we establish a natural correspondence between our classification of discriminantly separable polynomials of degree two in three variables, mentioned above and described in Section \ref{sec:class}, and the classification of integrable quad-graphs performed in \cite{ABS2}.
-This correspondence gives, as a fit back benefit, a geometric interpretation of constructions of Adler, Bobenko and Suris in terms of pencils of conics.
-Developing further this correspondence, in the case coded $(1,1,1,1)$, with a polynomial $P$ with four distinct zeros, we come to the conclusion that such integrable quad-graphs are related to the two-valued Buchstaber-Novikov groups associated with elliptic curves, i.e. those defined on $\mathbb {CP}^1$.
+Referring to the second key question, one direction related to the continuous systems has been derived recently in \cite{DK} and \cite{DK1}.
+Here we trace a connection between the discriminantly separable polynomials of degree two in each of three variables with the quad-equations.
+See \cite {ABS1} and \cite {ABS2} for more details about the quad-equations; some basic notions from there are collected in Section \ref{sec:ABS}.
+We establish a correspondence between the discriminantly separable polynomials of degree two in three variables and the families of symmetric biquadratic polynomials with discriminants independent on parameter.
+Latter appear in the construction of Adler, Bobenko, and Suris \cite{ABS2}.
+This correspondence enables us to assign certain quad-equations to the discriminantly separable polynomials.

 Recently, a new class of geometric quad-graphs, of the so-called line congruences, associated with pencils of quadrics has been introduced in \cite{DragRad1}.